 You can whitelist certain email domains, so that users who login for their first time can click the SSO login button to create an account.
 Users with a whitelisted domain will be automatically granted access and assigned to the mapped profile.
 If a default profile has been set up and no mapped profile is sent during the SSO request, the user will be assigned to the default profile.

 If no profile mapping is set up or sent during the SSO request, the users will be assigned to the default profile upon their first SSO login.
+The default profile is usually the permission profile that has the least number of permissions enabled.

 This option ensures that Bynder checks the user mapping upon every login and will update the user profile according to the latest profile sent in the SSO request.
 This way you can ensure that your users will always have the rights they need in the portal.